 We will explore the possibilities together and create the future world we want to see.
 Sign up for my newsletter to join the conversation.

-Free novella “Thread of Lies” as a gift!
+Free hard sci-fi mystery “Out of Time” as a gift!

 Fresh sci-fi stories and updates about my work